albrat/alexa-avs-sample-app/README.md

 * You are using a Raspberry Pi 2 or 3
 * You are running Raspbian Jessie
-* Your Product ID / Device Type ID is `my_device`. **Note**: If you use a different name you will need to manually update the following files:
+* Your Product ID / Device Type ID is `my_device`.
+	**Note**: If you use a different name you will need to manually update the following files:

 	* `config.js`
 	* `config.json`
 * Your project location is `/home/pi/Desktop/`
 * Your DSN is `123456`
 * Your passphrase is blank.
-If you choose to use a passphrase, you will need to manually update:
+	**Note**: If you choose to use a passphrase, you will need to manually update:

 	* config.json

 ---